-No visitor should leave Los Angeles without seeing Hollywood at night.
+No visitor should leave Los Angeles without seeing Hollywood.

-But, because much of Hollywood has become unsafe in recent years, stay in the area around the new Hollywood and Highland complex and along the Sunset Strip in West Hollywood.
+But, because much of Hollywood has become less safe in recent years, stay in the area around the new Hollywood and Highland complex and along the Sunset Strip in West Hollywood.

 Hollywood and Highland calls itself "over the top" and you have to agree.

 Its public spaces are spectacular and include the outdoor Babylon Court based on a set from the 1916 D.W.
 Griffith film, "Intolerance."

 Here, too, you find a huge arch that perfectly frames the Hollywood Sign.

 For years, Mann's Chinese Theatre hosted the Academy Awards.
 It was also where top films, such as Howard Hughes' Hells Angels, premiered.

 In the outdoor foyer of the theatre, celebrities made various greetings on concrete floor slabs for you to enjoy, including the imprints of some fascinating body parts.